 Under American copyright law, U.S. government works are in the public domain and may be freely used without permission.
 This applies to any work created by an employee of the U.S. federal government as part of that person’s official duties.

 The U.S. government may, however, own copyright through assignment of copyright in works prepared by consultants and other non-employees, bequests or other transfer.
 For example, a consultant, freelance writer or artist may transfer or assign a work they created to the U.S. government.
-When they do so, the government is then the copyright owner.
+The government is then the copyright owner.

 U.S. vs Canadian Copyright Law: Moral Rights